MONEY

 In terms of initial funds, you might need around KES 5,000 to 20,000 to cover coworking spaces, internet, and marketing expenses.

-You can get this money through personal savings, small loans, or micro-financing options from local institutions like Faulu, Kiva, or even SACCOs (Savings and Credit Cooperative Organizations).
+Money you can get from personal savings, small loans, or micro-financing options from local institutions like Faulu, Kiva, or even SACCOs (Savings and Credit Cooperative Organizations).
 Some entrepreneurs even use funds from family or friends to get started.

 What’s the quickest way to legally register a micro-consulting business in Kenya?